 - Towels & Bedlinen

-There are 3 villa-apartments, each showcasing the clean lines and curves of classic Cycladic architecture.
+There are 3 villa-apartments and a separate dome villa, each showcasing the clean lines and curves of classic Cycladic architecture.
 Thick white walls contrast dramatically with deep shades of blue from the shuttered windows and doors.
-Each sleeps 2-4 people, and has a spacious living area with kitchen, leading out to a private terrace and plunge pool.
+Each sleeps 2-5 people, and has a spacious living area with kitchen, leading out to a private terrace and plunge pool.
 Huge earthen pots and chunky rope baskets suggest carefully styled tradition, while air-conditioning, power showers and super-comfortable beds ensure a touch of high-end luxe.

-At the top of the hill, Vinsanto has 2 private verandas, looking out to sea and towards Finikia.
-Of its 2 bedrooms, one has a mezzanine sleeping area accessed by a ladder – an additional cosy space for an older child.
-The ground-floor villas, Athiri and Nykteri, also have 2 bedrooms, each with a kingsize bed.
-We particularly love the look of Athiri’s terrace, where the plunge pool is half-shaded by a white domed archway - the perfect frame for the beautiful blue sea beyond.
+The two neighbouring ground-floor villas, Athiri and Nykteri (sleeping 4 each), also have 2 bedrooms, each with a kingsize bed.
+There are no extra beds, so two children would have to share a double.
+On Athiri’s terrace, the plunge pool is half-shaded by a white domed archway - the perfect frame for the beautiful blue sea beyond.

 - Safe box

-On request, Yiota can provide traditional home-cooked dinners - moussaka, fried squid, that sort of thing.
+On request, Yota can provide traditional home-cooked dinners - moussaka, fried squid, that sort of thing.
 Finikia itself has a couple of unpretentious eateries, while Oia offers some excellent restaurants and there are waterfront tavernas down at its harbour, Ammoudi.
-Ask Yiota for insider tips on the best places to eat and she’ll recommend some stunning restaurants with the best views.
+Ask Yota for her dining tips - she recommended us a great place called Ochre, with unobstructed sunset views and superb Italian-Greek fusion cuisine (bookings advised).

 - Coffee / tea making